 The biological sciences graduate program aspires to train experimental scientists capable of teaching and directing independent research by providing a broad theoretical background and an appreciation for the rigor of the scientific method.
-Students are prepared for employment in faculty positions and research posts in academia and industry.
+This program provides excellent training in modern biology suitable for jobs in academia, industry, and government.

 Visit the Department Web Page for more detailed program information.

-No official deadline exists for the master’s or the doctoral programs; however, completed applications will be reviewed starting on January 1st for the fall (August) term of that year.
+Although no official deadline exists for the master's or the doctoral programs, completed applications should be received by December 15th for full consideration.
 Applications for admission received after this date will be considered as space permits.